dluxio/dlux_open_token/README.md

 * Send: Use custom_json with active permission, "ACJ" to send OPEN_TOEK tokens
 * Illiquid voting state.
 Power up and down OPEN_TOKEN for voting and delegation with ACJ
+* Illiquid governance token for determining consensus and collateral.
 * Chron to execute virtual operations: expire trades, powerdown stake, enforce penalties.
 * Hive posts that benefit the configured account at > the configured % are:
    * entered into a voting eligible content pool